RamMaths/ObsidianNotes/Tensorflowjs/4_Chapter.md

 console.log(`Succesfull conversion from the dom ${ourTensor.shape}`);
 ```

-What if our image is not in an elemnt on our page?
+What if our image is not in an element on our page?
 So long as the server allows cross-origin loading (Access-Control-Allow-Origin "\*"), you'll be able to dynamically load and process external images.

 ```js
 // Image to Tensor from a url